-A parcel of submerged land located in Huntington Harbour, in the City of Huntington Beach, Orange County, California, described as follows:
+A parcel of submerged land situate in Huntington Harbour, in the City of Huntington Beach, Orange County, California, described as follows:

-BEGINNING at the most easterly corner of Lot 49, as said lot is shown and so designated on that certain map of Tract No. 8040 filed November 22, 1974, in Book 350, Pages 27 through 37 of Miscellaneous Maps, Official Records of said County; thence northwesterly along the northeasterly line of said Lot 49, 60.00 feet to the most northerly corner; thence northeasterly along the prolongation of the northwesterly line of said Lot, 60.00 feet to the pierhead line, as said pierhead line is shown on Exhibit "A" of Resolution No. 5197, passed and adopted December 6, 1982 by the City Council of the City of Huntington Beach; thence southeasterly along said pierhead line 60.00 feet to the intersection with the northeasterly prolongation of the southeasterly line of said lot, 60.00 feet to the intersection with the Northeasterly prolongation of the southeasterly line of said lot, 60.00 feet to the POINT OF BEGINNING.
+BEGINNING at the most easterly corner of Lot 39, as said lot is shown and so designated on that certain map of Tract No. 8040 filed in Book 350, Pages 1 through 11 of Miscellaneous Maps, Official Records of said County; thence northwesterly along the northeasterly line of said lot 60.00 feet to the most northerly corner of said lot; thence northeasterly along the prolongation of the northwesterly line of said lot 60.00 feet to the pierhead line, as said pierhead line is shown on Exhibit "A" of Resolution No. 5503, passed and adopted December 6, 1982 by the City Council of the City of Huntington Beach; thence southeasterly on said pierhead line 60.00 feet to the intersection with the northeasterly prolongation of the southeasterly line of said lot; thence southwesterly on the prolongation of the southeasterly line of said lot 60.00 feet to the POINT OF BEGINNING.